 Risk assessments provide a foundation for successful cybersecurity strategies.
 Assess each potential threat based on the following:

 Prioritize risks and focus attention on risks with the highest priority classification.
-Cybersecurity professionals should revisit risk assessments at least twice every year and add any new threats as they emerge.
+Cybersecurity experts should check risk assessments at least twice a year.
+They should also add new threats as they come up.

 Put in place security controls